-CoGen Upgrade Project
+CoGen Upgrade Project-New Jersey

 Riggs Distler and our joint-venture engineering partner completed upgrades to three gas turbines and a hot water waste generator at an important electrical generation site in central New Jersey.
 Installing the upgraded units will lower the owner’s maintenance costs associated with the unreliability of older units and planned shutdowns, lessen the facility’s impact on the environment, and allow the plant to perform more efficiently.
 The new units will each produce 5.7 MW of electricity.